 Conduct and Practice of Registered Workers

-The main purpose of the Care Council’s conduct processes is to ensure a safe and accountable social care workforce.
+The main purpose of the Care Council’s conduct process is to make sure those on the Register (registrants) are safe and accountable.

-Protecting service users and the public and upholding standards in the social care sector is an important task.
-Taking action when a registered social care worker (registrant) does not meet the standards set in the Code of Practice for Social Care Workers will mean better services for those using social care and improve the general public’s confidence in social care services.
+Taking action when a registered worker (registrant) does not meet the standards set in the Code of Practice for Social Care Workers will mean better services for those using social care and improve the general public’s confidence in social care services.

 What rules and regulation govern the conduct processes?

-- The Conduct Rules outline the constitution, responsibilities and procedures of the Investigating Committee, the Conduct Committee, the Health Committee and the Restoration Committee.
+The Conduct Rules outline the constitution, responsibilities and procedures of the Investigating Committee, the Conduct Committee and Health Committee, and the Restoration Committee.

 The Rules are drafted by the Care Council and the Deputy Minister for Health and Social Services of the Welsh Government approves them.